-The Scratch Live control records and CDs are pressed with an audible tone specifically developed for controlling the Scratch Live software application.
+The Scratch Live control records and CDs are pressed with an audible tone specifically developed for controlling Scratch Live.

-The SL1 interface converts the control signal coming from each deck into digital audio, to be sent via USB to the Scratch Live software, which decodes that signal into a stream of information based on what the DJ is doing with the control disc.
-A 'Virtual Deck' replicates the movements of the control disc.
-Audio files loaded onto the Virtual Decks are then played back through the outputs of the hardware, with any manipulation of the control discs reproduced on the audio, effectively emulating vinyl control of the files loaded in software.
+The Scratch Live audio hardware converts the control signal coming from each deck into digital audio, to be sent via USB to the Scratch Live software, which decodes that signal into a stream of information based on what the DJ is doing with the control disc.
+A virtual 'Deck' replicates the movements of the control disc.
+Audio files loaded onto the Virtual Decks are then played back through the outputs of the hardware.
+Any manipulation of the control discs is reproduced on the audio, effectively emulating vinyl control of the files loaded in software.